Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-sort-array-of-objects-by-value.md

 products.sort((a, b) => (a.color > b.color ?
 1 : -1));
 ```

-As you can see a straightforward sorting function.
+As you can see, a straightforward sorting function.
 It will sort based on color and replace the values until it's done.
 You can think of this function as a manual `if...else` loop, but then all done for you.

 ## Sort Array by Price

-As for the **price** we can sort the array with the following code:
+As for the **price**, we can sort the array with the following code:

 ```js
 products.sort((a, b) => (a.price > b.price ?
 1 : -1));